H3ndrik-Jan/AVR-PCF8563/README.md

 This is C library for communication between PCF8563 and AVR uC. ~~Written for Atmega88PA, but should work with other microprocessors without modifications (if it have hardware TWI/I2C interface).~~

-**FORK: Added ATtiny85 support using @Caktus64K software_i2c firmware (https://github.com/Cactus64k/software_i2c).
-Not done/tested yet!!!
+**FORK: Added ATtiny85 support using @Caktus64K software_i2c fuctions (https://github.com/Cactus64k/software_i2c).
+Not done/tested extensively yet, but it should work.
+It should work on other AVR uC as well.
 Thanks to both @Caktus and @HausnerR for the nice libraries :-)**